mendix/docs/content/developerportal/deploy/mendix-sso.md

 Your app is now configured to use Mendix Single Sign-on when it is deployed to the Cloud.

-## 5 Customizing Mendix SSO
+## 5 Customizing MendixSSO{#customizing}

 The [MendixSSO module](https://appstore.home.mendix.com/link/app/111349/) comes with a default implementation of end-user administration.
-This is described in [Mendix Single Sign-on](mendix-sso).

 The default administration module is sufficient for most apps.
 However, you can create your own administration module if you want to do things in a different way.

 There are two ways you can modify the MendixSSO module.
 You can use snippets from the App Store module MendixSSO in your pages, or you can modify the MendixSSO module in any way you like to support your end-user administration requirements.